 - Priority will also be given to work that has not been accepted or published elsewhere – see note below about previously published work

 - Pieces with substantial spelling or grammatical errors will not be accepted.
-It is up to you to edit your submissions to a publishable standard – we will not copy edit them for you.
+It is up to you to edit your submissions to a publishable standard – we will not do a thorough copy edit for you.
 Feedback provided is predominantly substantive

 - As this zine will be presented to the general public please be aware of the suitability of explicit content such as graphic violence, excessive coarse language, and triggering themes.
 If a piece is deemed to be offensive, triggering, or unnecessarily and excessively crude it will be rejected

-- We only accept one long piece (short story, review) or two short pieces (poems, flash fiction) per author per issue.
+- We only accept one piece of writing per author per issue.
 You may submit different or substantially edited work for consideration each new issue.

 - Please format your text in Calibri, Arial or Times News Roman size 10-12, with line spacing of 1.5.